soichih/node-htcondor/README.md

-various nodejs hook for htcondor
+node-htcondor contains various nodejs hooks for htcondor.

-Right now, the only class it provides is eventlog watcher...
-I will be publishing other classes soon!
+Right now, the only class I am publishing is the htcondor eventlog watcher...
+(I will be publishing other classes soon!)

 To install: